apache/nuttx/configs/max32660-evsys/README.txt

 Loading Code:

   Code can be loaded into FLASH using the convenient ARM MBED drag'n'drop interface.
-Or it can be loaded using GDB as follows:
+Or it can be loaded into FLASH (or SRAM) using GDB as follows:

   $ arm-none-eabi-gdb
   (gdb) target remote localhost:3333